jdmonin/JSettlers2/Readme.md

 stored in a SQLite file or a database system.
 To set up Admin Users, see section "Security, Admin Users, Admin Commands" of [doc/Database.md](doc/Database.md).

+JSettlers does not use `log4j`, and all released versions are not vulnerable to CVE-2021-44228.

 ## Development and Building JSettlers